Feasibility of the EDICAM camera for runaway electron detection in JT-60SA disruptions: Modelling results

-The plasma current evolution is plotted in figure~\ref{Ip}, with the starting times of the different simulation phases indicated with vertical lines.
-The start of the ionization phase and the start of the exponential temperature decay phase overlap, as the ionization of the injected argon, was simulated in $1\;\rm \mu s$.
-The thermal quench is simulated between the yellow and the blue vertical lines.
-The current quench is finished by $1\; \rm ms$ with a current of slightly less than $3\; \rm MA$.
-In the runaway plateau phase the plasma current seems to increase until the end of the simulation.
-This is due to the finite wall resistance used as a boundary condition for the poloidal flux.
-This allows for current to flow in the wall, decaying with a characteristic time, which results in an increase in the plasma current.
-The runaway electrons are not significantly accelerated to higher energies during this phase as the accelerating electric field is proportional to the current decay time.
+The plasma current evolution is plotted in Fig.~\ref{params}, with the different simulation phases indicated with shaded regions.
+The ionization of the injected argon was simulated in $1\;\rm \mu s$, so the yellow shaded area is difficult to see behind the vertical lines showing the plot times from the main plasma profiles shown in Fig.\ref{params} a)-d).
+The thermal quench is simulated between the times shaded red with exponentially decaying plasma temperature.
+The current quench is finished by $1\; \rm ms$ with a current of less than $4\; \rm MA$.
+In the runaway plateau phase, the plasma current decays insignificantly on the simulated time scale.
+The runaway electrons are not significantly accelerated to higher energies during this phase, as the accelerating electric field is proportional to the current decay time.
 The current drops much faster in the current quench phase, hence the acceleration in the runaway plateau phase should be negligible.
-At the end of the simulation a sufficient runaway electron population was achieved, so the plasma evolution was not calculated further.
+A sufficient runaway electron population was achieved at the end of the simulation, so the plasma evolution was not calculated further.

-The angle-averaged distribution function at the end of the simulation is shown in figure~\ref{dist} for all the simulated radial locations.
-The hot-tail seed formed during the thermal quench can be seen as accelerated to higher energies, as seen by the local peaks of the distribution function at various points at different radial coordinates.
-The maximum runaway electron momentum reached is about $70m_ec$ or about $35\; \rm MeV$ at about $1\; \rm m$ away from the magnetic axis, corresponding to about $0.75$ normalized radius.
-The runaway distribution in the centre only reached about 10-$20m_ec$, as the electric field did not penetrate into the plasma deep enough to accelerate the population at the magnetic axis, as seen in figure~\ref{params}.
+The angle-averaged distribution function at the end of the simulation is shown in Fig.~\ref{dist} for several simulated radial locations.
+The hot-tail seed formed during the thermal quench can be seen accelerated to higher energies, as seen by the local peaks of the distribution function at various points at different radial coordinates.
+The maximum runaway electron momentum reached is about $65m_ec$ or about $33\; \rm MeV$ at about $0.91\; \rm m$ away from the magnetic axis, corresponding to about $0.77$ normalized radius.
+The runaway distribution in the centre only reached about 10-$20m_ec$, as the electric field did not penetrate the plasma deep enough to accelerate the population at the magnetic axis, as seen in Fig.\ref{params} b) and d).
 The synchrotron radiation is highly dependent on the runaway energy and pitch angle, so the radiation is expected to be mainly off-axis.